Chase vs Monzo

 Chase and Monzo are the same when it comes to using their respective cards to make purchases abroad – neither charges a fee.
 Plus they both use the competitive Mastercard exchange rate for foreign transactions.

 When travelling with your Monzo card, there’s a £200 limit on free cash withdrawals overseas every 30 days – after which there’s a 3% charge.
-And if you’re in Europe, then the combined UK and EEA monthly free limit of £250 applies, before the 3% fee kicks in.
+And if you’re in Europe, then the combined UK and EEA monthly free limit of £400 applies, before the 3% fee kicks in – unless you use Monzo as your main bank account, in which case there’s no limit.

 Chase doesn’t have fees for making ATM withdrawals anywhere overseas, but it does have a monthly withdrawal limit of £1,500 (and that’s a total cut-off point, rather than a fee applying to amounts over that).
 The daily withdrawal limit within that £1,500 monthly limit is an industry-generous £500 per day.